-806.8.4.4.8-9 Brush Pile Checks/Barriers
+806.8.4.4.9 Brush Pile Checks/Barriers

-Brush pile checks or barriers are considered to be-a temporary BMPs that is-can be effective during clearing and grubbing operations.
-Piled and compressed Ttree tops, limbs, stumps and other vegetation, when placed in a "non-jurisdictional" drainage swale or around the perimeter of a land disturbance site, can effectively impound gravel, soil and other eroded materials that otherwise may be carried off of MoDOT right of way during runoff periods.
+Brush pile checks or barriers are considered to be temporary BMPs that can be effective during clearing and grubbing operations.
+Piled and compressed tree tops, limbs, stumps and other vegetation, when placed in a "non-jurisdictional" drainage swale or around the perimeter of a land disturbance site, can effectively impound gravel, soil and other eroded materials that otherwise may be carried off of MoDOT right of way during runoff periods.
 To be effective, brush piles should be compressed tight to the ground by clearing equipment at the time of installation so there is no void beneath.
-Initial inspections following rainfall will determine their ability to impound water and sediment.
-Like other BMPs, brush piles should be inspected every seven days as well as following heavy rains to ensure that they are functioning as intended.
-Brush checks and barriers are only intended to operate as stand-alone BMPs for a very short time period during initial clearing and grubbing, and should be bolstered Enhanced sediment capture may be achieved by additional compaction, application of filter fabric or vegetative material, or by the installation of additional supportive measures upgrade or downgrade of the structures, such as sediment basins and, sediment traps, ditch checks, etc., as soon as practicable.
+Brush checks and barriers are only intended to operate as stand-alone BMPs for a very short time period during initial clearing and grubbing, and should be bolstered by the installation of additional supportive measures upgrade or downgrade of the structures, such as sediment basins, sediment traps, ditch checks, etc., as soon as practicable.
 When these other devices are installed, the brush check/barrier may be left in place as additional filtration, if permissible, or removed.

+Like other BMPs, brush piles should be inspected during required inspections to ensure that they are functioning as intended.
 Initial inspections following rainfall will determine their ability to impound water and sediment.
-Like other BMPs, brush piles should be inspected every seven days as well as following heavy rainsduring required inspections to ensure that they are functioning as intended.
-Initial inspections following rainfall will determine their ability to impound water and sediment.
-If the brush pile is intended to serve as a longer term sediment control structure for an extended period of time beyond the clearing and grubbing stage, clean out and maintenance equivalent to that required for Type I and Type II ditch checks is required.
+If the brush pile is intended to serve as a longer term sediment control structure for an extended period of time beyond the clearing and grubbing stage, clean out and maintenance equivalent to that required for ditch checks is required.